linkyard/scenarios-for-issue/README.md

 # Scenarios for JIRA Cloud

+*Note*: This is no longer supported due to changes in atlassians policies.
+We are unable to run the addon for you, but you may use our source code freely

 Extends Atlassian JIRA Cloud by including gherkin scenarios from a github or bitbucket repository into the issue view.